h8d13/Lighttpd-Steroids/README.md

 Extract it: `tar -xvf 266749.tar -C ./yourfolder/266749` or using a file viewer :)

-Move to the directory you created and just make sure it is so:
+Move to the directory you created using `cd` and just make sure it is so:
 ```
 /awesomelua
 \-- run.py